heatmiser/rhel-soe-firstlight/roles/workshop_attendance/README.md

-# Workshop Attendance Role
+# scenario Attendance Role

-This role sets up the attendance node to divide out workshops to students (assign them a workbench)
+This role sets up the attendance node to divide out scenarios to students (assign them a workbench)